Mt. Hiwi Trust F.A.Q. |

 Yes.
 Paraphrasing clause 7.10 of the deed, if a member is considered to be 'guilty of any grave misconduct likely to reflect unfavourably upon or damage the reputation of the Trust', or 'to impact adversely upon or damage the integrity of the Mount Hiwi Property' then it is possible for three quarters of the Trustees to vote the member from the Trust.

 Pick a pest.
 You name them, goat, deer, pig, rat, or ferret.
 We possibly have others although we have limited numbers of possums and none of the dinosaur sightings have yet been confirmed.
 In contrast, we have one unicorn who has been expected to make an appearance for several months however we have confirmation that this has not yet happened.
-Ferrets and their ilk are soon to be the prime focus of the pest control programme although the larger beasts are already being hunted.
+We've had active rat/stoat trapping for at least a decade, with the larger beasts being hunted we can.

 The Trust has been formed (and I quote from the Mission Statement…), to: